iplaydatguitar/PetRace/README.md

 ## 1. Design Exercise

 The implementation of the `Pet` class has a number of design problems.
-Review the design of the `Pet` class and provide recommendations for how the design could be improved.
+Review the `Pet` class and provide recommendations for how the design could be improved.

 ### Instructions
 1. Create an `exercise1` branch from the `main` branch